HabitatFramework/UserGuide/interface/interface.rst

 	Allows the user to choose which Habitat Class in the INCID tab (see :ref:`Habitats_tab` for more details) is automatically selected each time the HLU Tool is started.

 Action to Take When Updating Subset
-	Allows users to select what action to take if they attempt to apply attribute changes to only a subset of features for an INCID (see :Ref:`attribute_updates` for more details).
+	Allows users to select what action to take if they attempt to apply attribute changes to only a subset of features for an INCID (see :ref:`attribute_update` for more details).
 The available actions are:

-		* Prompt - Always **prompt** the user when attempting to update a subset of INCID features (see :Ref:`attribute_updates` for an example of the prompt dialog).
+		* Prompt - Always **prompt** the user when attempting to update a subset of INCID features (see :ref:`attribute_update` for an example of the prompt dialog).
 		* Split - Always perform a **logical split** before applying the attribute updates.
 		* All - Always apply the attribute update to **all** features belonging to the INCID regardless of which features of the INCID are currently selected.